Enrollment Basics for Health Care, Dental, and Vision Coverage

 Medicaid Eligibility Rule for Non-Medicare Benefit Recipients

 Eligibility for SERS’ medical and prescription drug coverage ends when a non-Medicare benefit recipient is eligible for Medicaid.
 The rule does not apply to dental and vision eligibility.
-Medicaid provides no-cost health care plans to low-income individuals and families.
+Medicaid provides no-cost health care plans for low-income individuals and families.

 SERS will contact benefit recipients who are required to establish eligibility for SERS’ health care based on this requirement.